-- Press the MULTI MODE key once to activate the measurement mode options. - 2) Use the UP and DOWN arrow keys on the left button wheel to scroll through the sub menu items until Coating Only (CT) mode is highlighted. - 3) Press the MEAS key to select the measurement mode and return to the measurement screen. - 4) Apply a drop of couplant on the transducer and place the transducer in steady contact with one of the probe zero disks (emergency battery covers) and obtain a steady reading.
+- 1) Press the key once to activate the measurement mode options. - 2) Use the and arrow keys to scroll through the sub menu items until Coating Only (CT) mode is highlighted. - 3) Press the key to select the measurement mode and return to the measurement screen. - 4) Apply a drop of couplant on the transducer and place the transducer in steady contact with the probe zero disk (battery cover) and obtain a steady reading.